backube/volsync/docs/usage/syncthing/index.rst

 How Syncthing Works In VolSync
 ==============================

-Syncthing connects to a cluster of other Syncthing devices that are all sharing the same synchronized volume.
+Syncthing connects to a cluster of nodes sharing a synchronized volume.
-When one of the devices changes data, it will propagate the change to all the other devices.
+When one of the nodes syncing the volume modifies the data in the PV, the change will be propagated to the rest of the nodes within the Syncthing cluster.
 Syncthing also includes an introducer feature which allows one device to be connected to a cluster of other devices upon configuring a single introducer node.
 This can be used to create a hub-and-spoke model for replication, or any other kind of network.

 When a ReplicationSource is created and configured to sync a PVC with other peers, all of the connected peers will maintain their own Volume containing the synced data.
 To detect file changes, Syncthing employs two methods: a filesystem watcher, which notifies
 Syncthing of any changes to the local filesystem, and a full filesystem scan which occurs routinely at a specified interval (default is an hour).
-Syncthing itself is an "always-on" synchronization system, and so created ReplicationSources will never finish their syncs unless deleted.
+Since Syncthing is an "always-on" synchronization system, ReplicationSources will report their synchronization status as always being 'in-progress'.

 VolSync uses a custom-built Syncthing mover which disables the use of relay servers and global announce, and relying instead on being provided with the addresses of other Syncthing peers directly.